apache/royale-docs/component-sets/jewel/jewel-checkbox.md

 layout: docpage
 title: Jewel CheckBox
-description: The Jewel CheckBox consists of a selectable box, that can contain a check mark or not, and an optional label.
+description: The Jewel CheckBox consists of a selectable box that can contain a check mark and an optional label.
 permalink: /component-sets/jewel/checkbox
 ---